Raoul Vazquez: Filmography

 On 2016, Raoul acted in the short film “Jóvenes sin libertad” (Youngsters with no freedom), based on real-life events and depicting a situation about school bullying on a young transsexual.
 Raoul played the role of Héctor.

 On 2018, he recorded alongside his Operación Triunfo fellows Aitana Ocaña, Ana Guerra, Mimi Doblas and Agoney Herández and the Canarian rap artist Maikel Delacalle the single and TV commercial for Coca-Cola, titled “El mundo entero” (The Whole World).

-On 2019 the French animation film “Terra Willy: Planeta Desconocido” (Terra Willy: An Unknown Planet) was released and Raoul was the Spanish and Catalan dubbler for Buck, one of the main characters of the movie.
+On 2019 the French animation film “Terra Willy: Planeta Desconocido” (Terra Willy: An Unknown Planet) was released and Raoul was the Spanish and Catalan dubber for Buck, one of the main characters of the movie.